cypraeno/caitlyn/README.md

 Each chapter is a new branch, and must be named (shirley-chapternumberhere e.g shirley-8).
 Please ONLY push to the appropriate branch.
 Side branches for individual bug fixes may be made.

+## CUDA-specific Instructions
+Install the CUDA Toolkit from: https://developer.nvidia.com/cuda-downloads Learn to use nvcc: https://cuda-tutorial.readthedocs.io/en/latest/tutorials/tutorial01/ nvcc builds off of gcc, so the syntax is the same

 ## Future README
 THE BELOW TEXT IS DESCRIBING THE GOAL FINAL VERSION, NOT THE CURRENT VERSION